Travelling to Lake Como

 Lenno – 1 hour 5 minutes – near Villa del Balbianello – C10

-In the City of Como the new Navigazione Biglietteria (ticket and information office) is located directly opposite Hotel Suisse, Piazza Cavour on Lungo Lario Trento.
+In the City of Como, the new Navigazione Biglietteria (ticket and information office) is opposite Piazza Cavour on Lungo Lario Trento.
 You can buy boat tickets and get further information from English-speaking staff.

-The Navigazione Laghi has produced an app for your smartphone to download called DreamLake, it has interactive maps with points of interest, recommended routes and timetables, and the ability to purchase boat tickets online via their website.
+The Navigazione Laghi – Como website has produced an app for your smartphone to download called DreamLake, it has interactive maps with points of interest, recommended routes and timetables, and the ability to purchase boat tickets online via their website.

 The Western Arm of Lake Como

-Visitors to Lake Como tend to travel by boat on the Western Arm of Lake Como. from the City of Como are and are; Starting from the centre of Como the boats travel routes travel to:; Tavernola, Cernobbio, Blevio, Moltrasio, Faggerto Lario, Urio, Pognana Lario, Careno, Brienno, Nesso, Argegno, Lezzeno, Colonno, Sala Comacina, Isola Comachina, Campo, Lenno, Tremezzo, S. Giovanni, Villa Carlotta, Cadenabbia, Bellagio and finishing at Menaggio.
+Visitors to Lake Como tend to travel by boat on the Western Arm of Lake Como.
+From the City of Como are and are; Starting from the centre of Como the boats travel routes to Tavernola, Cernobbio, Blevio, Moltrasio, Faggerto Lario, Urio, Pognana Lario, Careno, Brienno, Nesso, Argegno, Lezzeno, Colonno, Sala Comacina, Isola Comachina, Campo, Lenno, Tremezzo, S. Giovanni, Villa Carlotta, Cadenabbia, Bellagio and finishing at Menaggio.

 Types of Boat Services